getopt-php/getopt-php/README.markdown

 ```php
 $getopt = new Getopt('ab:c::');
 ```
-Each letter declares one option.
+Each letter (or digit) declares one option.
 Letters may be followed by either one or two colons to determine if the option can or must have an argument:

 * No colon - no argument